Roasted Salmon Quinoa Bowls with Avocado, Cucumber & Green Goddess Dressing

 Step-by-Step Instructions

-Step 1: Prep the salmon.
-Line a baking sheet with foil and brush with 1 tablespoon of the oil.
-Season the salmon with ½ teaspoon salt and a few grinds of pepper, then place it on the pan and drizzle with the remaining tablespoon of oil.
+Step 1.
+Prepare the salmon.
+Grease a foil-lined baking sheet with 1 tablespoon of the oil.
+Season the salmon with ½ teaspoon salt and several grinds of pepper, place on the baking sheet, and drizzle with another tablespoon of oil.

 salmon on baking sheet

-Step 2: Cook the salmon.
-Roast the fillets for about 10 minutes, or until they are just cooked through.
+Step 2.
+Roast the salmon.
+Roast for about 10 minutes, or until just cooked through.

 Lined baking sheet of roasted salmon.

-Step 3: Prep the quinoa.
-While the salmon cooks, toss the quinoa with the remaining oil so it’s lightly coated and flavorful.
+Step 3.
+Prep the quinoa.
+While the salmon roasts, toss the quinoa with the remaining 2 tablespoons of oil.

 tossing quinoa with oil

-Step 4: Assemble the bowls.
+Step 4.
+Assemble the bowls.
 Spoon about 1 cup of quinoa into each bowl.
-Top with a piece of roasted salmon, sliced cucumber, and diced avocado.
-Season the vegetables lightly with salt, then sprinkle with fresh herbs, if using.
-Serve with the green goddess dressing and lemon wedges.
+Top with a piece of roasted salmon, sliced cucumbers, and diced avocado.
+Sprinkle the avocado and cucumbers with a little salt, then add fresh herbs if using.
+Serve with green goddess dressing and lemon wedges.

 Plate with roasted salmon, quinoa, avocado, cucumber, and green goddess dressing.